peekeah/client-management-backend/README.md

 | PATCH | /api/articles/update | To update the article |

-For authentication and authentication of token token need to send in req.headers in variable 'access-token'
+For authentication and authentication of token, token need to send in req.headers in variable 'access-token'

 ### Postman Testing Link
 You can use following link to test API using postman